 Make the effort to learn about the critical factors that are driving sponsor decisions, because newsflash, it’s not visibility, image transfer, or sales.

-A good place to start would be to download and read “Disruptive Sponsorship: Like Disruptive Marketing, Only Better”.
-If that doesn’t change your perspective on what you’re selling, nothing will.
+A good place to start would be to download and read, “Last Generation Sponsorship Redux” and “Disruptive Sponsorship: Like Disruptive Marketing, Only Better”.
+If those two white papers don’t change your perspective on what you’re selling, nothing will.

 While you’re doing homework, make the effort to learn about your sponsors.
 One of the biggest complaints I hear from sponsors is that their partners have no idea what their overall marketing objectives are, who their target markets are, their organisational culture, or even how their business works.
 This is research you should have done before selling to them, in the first place, but if you didn’t, the second best time to do it is now.